celebrity

 "I'm so overwhelmed, I'm sorry," she began.
 "My son, I was kind of OK until you came out.
 Thank you so much.
 If someone had told 16-year-old me who suffered crippling anxiety and severe body dysmorphia that one day I would be standing on the stage with this award, she wouldn't have believed it."

-Calling-on everyone aged 25 to 54!
-Take this short Mamamia survey now to go in the running to win a $50 gift voucher.
+Share your travel stories in our quick survey to go in the running to win a $50 gift voucher.

 00:00 / ???